laravel/docs/homestead.md

 ```shell
 share homestead.test -region=eu -subdomain=laravel
 ```

+If you need to share content over HTTPS rather than HTTP, using the `sshare` command instead of `share` will enable you to do so.

 > **Warning**
 > Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the Internet when running the `share` command.